The Jim Moran Foundation Inc

 Application Success Factors

-Demonstrated Innovation: Jan Moran's emphasis on Jim Moran's belief in providing "the right opportunities and, sometimes, a helping hand along the way" suggests the Foundation values programs that create pathways to success rather than simply providing temporary relief.
+Demonstrated Innovation: Jan Moran's emphasis on Jim Moran's belief in providing "the right opportunities and, sometimes, a helping hand along the way" suggests the Foundation values programmes that create pathways to success rather than simply providing temporary relief.

 Strong Outcomes Measurement: Given the Foundation's requirement for midway progress reports and impact reports upon completion, applications should include robust evaluation plans with measurable outcomes aligned with Foundation priorities.